agarrharr/awesome-static-website-services/README.md

 - [potion](https://github.com/captn3m0/potion) - A github-pages compatible editor for Jekyll blogs.
 - [jekyll-post-via-web](https://github.com/vrypan/jekyll-post-via-web) - Html page that allows you to post new articles to your Github hosted site.
 - [Github's Online Interface](https://help.github.com/articles/github-flow-in-the-browser/) - You can just edit your site in Github's online interface if your site's code is hosted on Github.
-- [Siteleaf](http://www.siteleaf.com/)- Online editor content manager that allows you to publish anywhere, including Github Pages, and it has Jekyll support.
+- [Siteleaf](http://www.siteleaf.com/) - Online editor content manager that allows you to publish anywhere, including Github Pages, and it has Jekyll support.
+- [Silex website builder](http://www.silex.me/) - open source HTML editor which lets you create websites directly in the browser.

 ### Android Editors